0xNimrod/simpleERC20SwapInterface/README.md

 ## License

-`token-swap` is part of the Polygon Hermez project copyright 2021 published with AGPL-3 license.
+`token-swap` is a fork of the Polygon Hermez project copyright 2021 published with AGPL-3 license.
 Please check the LICENSE file for more details.